Your selected activities

 Population: +3.3 million

 - Take in the view from the Fisherman’s Bastion: The building itself looks like something out of a Disney classic, but the views from the neo-Gothic Fisherman’s Bastion span the whole city.
-This is a great place to grab a couple of cold beers and watch the sun go down before a big stag night out.

 - Cross the Chain Bridge from Buda to Pest: Buda or Pest?
 Come on, everyone has a favourite side?
 If you can’t decide, just go back and forth across the Chain Bridge until you make a decision.
-One thing’s for sure is that there are plenty of exhilarating and entertaining stag activities to enjoy on both sides of Hungary’s quirky capital.

 - Eat at the Central Market Hall: A man’s got to eat, especially when drinking copious amounts of alcohol all day long.
 So for an authentically local stag experience in Budapest, visit the Central Market Hall where stall after mouth-watering stall is piled with some of the most traditional Hungarian delicacies in town.

 - Have a drink at a Ruin Bar: Ruin bars have become a famous Budapest institution and are perfect for a stag do drinkathon on a budget.
-Taking old dilapidated abandoned buildings and turning them into achingly cool, conveniently cheap and effortlessly grungy places to party the night away, Budapest’s ruin bars have become top stag hot spots.
+Taking old dilapidated abandoned buildings and turning them into achingly cool, conveniently cheap and effortlessly grungy places to party the night away, Budapest’s ruin bars have become top hot spots.

 - Trabant Trek: Fancy jumping into a rusty old 50’s Trabant and zooming around Budapest in it for a day?
 Yep, we thought it was a good stag activity too!
 While a Trabant Tour will allow you to see lots of the cities sights, it also offers a unique glimpse into Hungary’s history.

-Hearty soups, stews and game dishes, paprikás and goulash
+Recommended Food: Hearty soups, stews and game dishes, paprikás and goulash

 Local beers: Dreher, Borsodi and Soproni